mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

   // Fill input
   await page.locator('input').fill('Mansion');

-  // assert that there is only one result and that it's title includes the word "mansion" expect(page.locator('.rentals .results li')).toHaveCount(1);
+  // assert that there is only one result and that its title includes the word "mansion" expect(page.locator('.rentals .results li')).toHaveCount(1);
   expect(await page.textContent('.rentals .results li h3')).toBe('Grand Old Mansion');

   // Fill input with new search term await page.locator('input').fill('DownTown');

-  // assert that there is only one result and that it's title includes the word "downtown" expect(page.locator('.rentals .results li')).toHaveCount(1);
+  // assert that there is only one result and that its title includes the word "downtown" expect(page.locator('.rentals .results li')).toHaveCount(1);
   expect(await page.textContent('.rentals .results li h3')).toBe('Downtown Charm');
 });